Actindo-AG/Documentation/Core1Platform/UsingDocumentation/02_Structure.md

 ## Troubleshooting

 This section describes issues and errors that can occur during running the module/plugin.
 It provides you with workable solutions.
 This section might not be included in all module/plugin documentation, because often no general issues or errors are known that are valid for all Actindo customers.
-Each procedure starts with a breadcrumb path that replaces the first step of the procedure.
+Each procedure starts with a breadcrumb path that describes the starting point of the procedure.

 ## User Interface

-This section provides you with a detailed description of the user interface of each menu entry resp. function of a module/plugin.
+This section provides you with a detailed description of the user interface of each menu entry respectively function of a module/plugin.
 It contains a detailed specification of all tabs as well as lists with field and button descriptions.
-Note, this chapter contains no action descriptions or far-reaching explanations of interrelationships.
+Note that this chapter contains no action descriptions or far-reaching explanations of interrelationships.
 It provides only a description of the interface and the individual functions of UI elements.
 Use this chapter as helpful addition to the procedures that are part of the *Operation* and the *Integration* section.